 The crowd at the Capitol for Parson's celebration appeared shy of the 2,000 who had told his inaugural committee they were coming.
 Many attendees sat spaced apart.
 Most wore masks, as had been encouraged because of the coronavirus.

 The event still was bigger than some inaugural ceremonies elsewhere.
 Democratic North Carolina Gov. Roy Cooper's inauguration Saturday was accessible to the public only by television or online, and his inaugural speech was pre-recorded.

 Parson's privately funded committee said it expects to spend about $200,000 on the inauguration, with donors to be disclosed later.

-The ceremony also included the inauguration of other statewide executives who won election last fall — Lt.
+The ceremony also included the inauguration of other statewide executives who won election in the fall — Lt.
 Gov. Mike Kehoe, Secretary of State Jay Ashcroft, Treasurer Scott Fitzpatrick and Attorney General Eric Schmitt.
 All are Republicans.

 Parson was born in rural Wheatland, Missouri, where he graduated from high school in 1973.
-He served six years in the U.S. Army and was sheriff of Polk County from 1993-2005.
+He served six years in the Army and was sheriff of Polk County from 1993-2005.
 He then spent a combined 12 years in the Missouri House and Senate before winning election as lieutenant governor.
-He and his wife, Teresa, continue to own a cattle farm near Bolivar.

 Ballentine reported from Columbia, Missouri.